cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/010-intro-fpa.md

 title: Introduction To Foreign Policy Analysis And Foreign Policy In International Relations
 slug: intro-fpa
 abstract: What is FPA?
 What is foreign policy?
 What is the difference between FPA and IR?
 This chapter will introduce you to the field of foreign policy analysis (FPA) and foreign policy in international relations (IR).
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 # What is foreign policy analysis (FPA)?

-Foreign policy analysis (FPA) is a subfield of international relations that focuses on examining the processes and decision-making that shape a country's foreign policy.
+**Foreign** **policy** analysis (**FPA**) is a subfield of international relations that focuses on examining the processes and decision-making that shape a country's foreign policy.
 It aims to explain the strategies and behaviors that governments employ in their interactions with other international actors.

 FPA emerged as a distinctive field of study in the 1950s and 1960s, as scholars sought to open the "black box" of foreign policy decision-making.
 Whereas traditional international relations theory focused on systemic factors like the distribution of power, FPA adopts a more nuanced approach that considers the domestic and individual-level variables that affect foreign policy choices.
 It draws on insights from multiple disciplines, including political science, history, economics, psychology, and sociology.